Cosmological

 Free-Thinking Argument

 (P1) If robust naturalism is true, then God or things like God do not exist.
-Robust naturalism is the idea that only physical things exist.
+Robust naturalism is the view that only physical things exist...no God, no immaterial souls, no abstract minds.
+Reality is exhausted by space-time, matter/energy, and the laws of nature.

 (C1) Therefore, humanity freely thinks in the libertarian sense. (from P3 and P4, modus tollens)

-(C2) Therefore, God or things like God exist. (from P2 and C1, modus tollens)
+(C2) Therefore, God or things like God exist. (from P1 and P2 and C1)

 (C3) Therefore, robust naturalism is false. (from P1 and C2, modus tollens)